carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 ---

 Nextflow is a Domain Specific Language (DSL) implemented on top of the Groovy programming lang, which in turns is a super-set of the Java programming language.
 This means that Nextflow can run any Groovy and Java code.
-However, it is not necessary to learn Groovy to use Nextflow DSL but it can be useful.
+However, it is not necessary to learn Groovy to use Nextflow DSL but it can be useful in edge cases where you need more functionality than the DSL provides.

+## Nextflow console

+Nextflow has a console graphical interface.
+The  console is a REPL (read-eval-print loop) environment that allows one to quickly test part of a script or pieces of Nextflow code in an interactive manner.

+It is a handy tool that allows one to evaluate fragments of Nextflow/Groovy code or fast prototype a complete pipeline script.
+More information can be found [here](https://www.nextflow.io/blog/2015/introducing-nextflow-console.html)

-We can use the command `nextflow console` to Launch Nextflow's interactive console to test out out Groovy code.
+We can use the command `nextflow console` to launch the interactive console to test out out Groovy code.

 ~~~
 nextflow console
 ~~~
 {: .language-bash }

+> ## Console Global scope
+> It is worth noting that the global script context is maintained across script executions.
+This means that variables declared in the global script scope are not lost when the script run is complete, and they can be accessed in further executions of the same or another piece of code.
+{: .callout }

 ## Language Basics